samsherrawal/AzurePostGreSQLHOL/module03/concepts-backup-restore.md

 You can use the [Backup Storage Used](../concepts-monitoring.md) metric in the Azure portal to monitor the backup storage that a server consumes.
 The Backup Storage Used metric represents the sum of storage consumed by all the retained database backups and log backups, based on the backup retention period set for the server.

->[!Note]
-> Irrespective of the database size, heavy transactional activity on the server generates more WAL files.
+Please Note Irrespective of the database size, heavy transactional activity on the server generates more WAL files.
 The increase in files in turn increases the backup storage.

 ## Point-in-time recovery